TobilobaOk/unsupervised-learning-k-means-clusters/README.md

 I have achieved a weak classification accuracy of 1% with k=1 by our unsupervised model.

-So, I have changed the value of k and find relatively higher classification accuracy of 61% with k=2.
+So, I have changed the value of k and find relatively higher classification accuracy of 61% with k=2.with a low inertia of 237.7572